department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 ### Am I eligible for a VA Survivors Pension as a surviving spouse?

-You may qualify for a VA Survivors Pension if you haven’t remarried after the Veteran’s death, if the deceased Veteran didn't receive a dishonorable discharge, and if the Veteran’s service meets at least one of the requirements listed below.
+If you haven’t remarried after the Veteran’s death and if the deceased Veteran didn't receive a dishonorable discharge and their service meets at least one of the requirements listed below, you may be eligible for this benefit.

 **At least one of these must be true.
 The Veteran:**